micropython-gestion-de-excepciones

 Common Types of Exceptions in MicroPython

 MicroPython defines several types of exceptions that we can catch and handle.
-Some of the most common are:
+Some of the most common ones are:

 ErrorDescription